Iipumbu Ya Tshilongo: Recognition

 people, even in his absence, to continue with the anti-colonial struggle. [...]
 To his revolutionary spirit and his visionary memory we humbly offer our honor and respect.

-Ya Tshilongo is honoured in form of a granite tombstone with his name engraved and his portrait plastered onto the slab.
+Ya Tshilongo is honored in form of a granite tombstone with his name engraved and his portrait plastered onto the slab.
 His homestead in Onashiku was proclaimed a national monument in 2014.
-The site has been deproclaimed a few month later.
+The site was deproclaimed a few months later.